hytham/node-wit-iot/README.md

 # dependancy
 This tool depends on the follow libraries to be installed in your project
-1. node-sox ( to handle audio recording)
+    1. node-record-lpcm16 ( to handle audio recording based on sox command)
     2. snowboy (A hotword tool from kitt.ai to handle horword triggr)
     3. node-wit (Wit.ai library to send communicate to the wit.ai servers)
     4. mqtt (is library that will send and recive mqtt message to any broker)
+    5. request (to send http post request to the speech endpoint of wit.ai)

 # what is WIT-IOT
 wit-iot is a full tool that will run in the background to listn for a hotword, when the hot word occur it will start recording using sox command line and stop when sclelance is detected.